ipfs/aegir/README.md

 `aegir` is now a single binary with subcommands.
 You should rename `aegir-test` to `aegir test` in your scripts.

-### Switch from Mocha to Jest

-Because the mocha binary was the source of many pains tests in node are now run using [Jest](https://facebook.github.io/jest/).
-All important features should work as before, but if you were relying on a mocha specific feature it might break now.

 ### Scoped Github Token

 The token needed for releases is now looked for after under `AEGIR_GHTOKEN`.